janfilips/fraud-by-web3creative.com/README.md

 These templates from web3templates.com are from a fraudulent company.

-Discover how Surjith S M, a deceitful freelancer, scammed us and many others at https://surjithctly.com.
+Learn how Surjith S M, a deceitful freelancer, scammed us and many others at https://surjithctly.com.

 Contact me for more details or proof.

 ## The Fraud